The Heisenberg-Virasoro Lie conformal superalgebra: Introduction

 Whittaker modules were first introduced for $\mathfrak{sl}(2)$ by Arnal and Pinczon in \cite{AP}.
-Meanwhile, Whittaker modules of finite-dimensional complex semisimple Lie algebras were defined in \cite{K}.
-From then on, they have been studied on different kinds of subjects, especially for affine Lie algebra, infinite-dimensional Lie algebra and Lie superalgebra (see, e.g. \cite{BM,CJ,ALZ,C,BCW,LPX0,LPX,LWZ,CG,LZ3}).
+Meanwhile, Whittaker modules of finite dimensional complex semisimple Lie algebras were defined in \cite{K}.
+From then on, they have been studied on different kinds of subjects, especially for affine Lie algebra, infinite dimensional Lie algebra and Lie superalgebra (see, e.g. \cite{BM,CJ,ALZ,C,BCW,LPX0,LPX,LWZ,CG,LZ3}).
 Furthermore, Whittaker modules have also been investigated in the framework of vertex operator algebra theory (see \cite{ALZ,T,HY,ALPY}).

 Recently, the representation theory of super Virasoro algebra was widely researched (see e.g. \cite{LPX,YYX1,CLL}), which inspires us to study the super case of twisted Heisenberg-Virasoro algebra.
 Now we present the definition of \textit{super Heisenberg-Virasoro algebra of Ramond type} $\S$.
-It is an infinite-dimensional Lie superalgebra
+It is an infinite dimensional Lie superalgebra

 which satisfies the following super-brackets for $m,n\in\Z$.
-By definition, we have the following decomposition:
+By its definition, we have the following decomposition:

 where $\S_{\bar 0}=\mathrm{span}_{\C}\{L_m,I_m\mid m\in\Z\}$, $\S_{\bar 1}=\mathrm{span}_{\C}\{G_m\mid m\in\Z\}$.
 Notice that the even part $\S_{\bar 0}$ is isomorphic to twisted Heisenberg-Virasoro algebra with some trivial center elements.
 The super Heisenberg-Virasoro algebra of Ramond type has a $\Z$-grading by the eigenvalues of the adjoint action of $L_0$.
 Then $\S$ possesses the following triangular decomposition: